ahmetson/nft-bridge/README.md

+> Deprecated
+>
+> This version uses the Chainlink Functions to bridge NFTs across the blockchains.
+> It's deprecated in favor of the Chainlink CCIP version.
+>
+> Please, switch to the main branch to use the new version.

 # NFT Bridge
 A Trustless, decentralized NFT bridge between Ethereum and Smartchain.
 The trustless, decentralized nature of this bridge achieved through direct Smartcontract interaction on two different blockchains through Decentralized Oracles provided by [Chainlink](https://chain.link).